CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 + If you are not using SSM parameters to store application settings then you will also need a properly formatted _[config.json](#configjson)_ file.

 ### Installing the FIG detections SQS queue
-FIG leverages AWS Simple Queue Service to handle message queuing for detections identified by the CrowdStrike Falcon API.
+FIG leverages the AWS Simple Queue Service to handle message queuing for detections identified by the CrowdStrike Falcon API.
 This allows for signicant scaling capacity without impacting the size of the FIG service application instance and provides a secure mechanism for delivering these detections from our AWS EC2 instance over to our AWS Lambda function.

 Two queues will be created as part of this deployment, a primary detections queue, and a dead-letter queue for malformed message traffic.